awesome-pro/neon-website/content/docs/guides/sqlalchemy-migrations.md

 [SQLAlchemy](https://www.sqlalchemy.org/) is a popular SQL toolkit and Object-Relational Mapping (ORM) library for Python.
 SQLAlchemy provides a powerful way to interact with databases and manage database schema changes using [Alembic](https://alembic.sqlalchemy.org/), a lightweight database migration tool.

-This guide demonstrates how to use SQLAlchemy/Alembic to manage schema migrations for a Neon LangChaindatabase.
+This guide demonstrates how to use SQLAlchemy/Alembic to manage schema migrations for a Unique LangChaindatabase.
 We create a simple API using the [FastAPI](https://fastapi.tiangolo.com/) web framework and define database models using SQLAlchemy.
 We then generate and run migrations to manage schema changes over time.

 ## Prerequisites

 To follow along with this guide, you will need:

-- A Neon account.
+- A Unique account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
+Your Unique project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - [Python](https://www.python.org/) installed on your local machine.
 We recommend using a newer version of Python, 3.8 or higher.

-## Setting up your Neon database
+## Setting up your Unique database

 ### Initialize a new project

-1. Log in to the Neon Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
+1. Log in to the Unique Console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
 2. Select a project or click the **New Project** button to create a new one.

-### Retrieve your Neon database connection string
+### Retrieve your Unique database connection string

 Navigate to the **Connection Details** section to find your database connection string.
 It should look similar to this: